 You will want to hydrate well the morning of the race (some say to hydrate until your urine is a pale-yellow).
 Stop drinking at least 30 minutes before the start to reduce the number of bathroom breaks needed.
 During the race, a good rule of thumb is to drink only when thirsty.
 Do not over hydrate, or under hydrate.
 Drinking too much can upset the stomach and increase the risk for a dangerous condition called hyponatremia—low sodium concentration in the blood.
 Please note, it is a bad idea to consume alcohol the day prior to the race, as this will negatively impact your hydration status and therefore performance, safety and enjoyment of the event.

 There are many ways to approach fueling for a half marathon.
 I recommend eating meals consisting of healthy whole foods with copious healthy fats several days prior to the race.
 In regards to carbohydrates, I would keep things relatively consistent with what you normally eat.
 Days prior to the race is not the time to significantly change your diet.
 For the breakfast of champions, try to eat at least 3 hours prior to the race to allow time to thoroughly digest.
 Include food that you commonly eat while keeping your portion size moderate.
-You can’t go wrong with the classic combination of eggs and bacon.

 During the half marathon, many runners like to use carbohydrate gels or small snacks to keep their blood sugars stable and avoid a hypoglycemic “bonk” during the race.
 If you plan on consuming food during the race, I strongly recommend that you practice this several times on longer runs.
 Again…don’t try anything new.
 Diarrhea will not enhance your 1/2 marathon experience.
 You will likely not benefit much from fueling during the shorter races.